 Here are some specific ideas to spark your creativity:

-How to Create a Vision Board for Manifestation
+How to Create a Vision Board: 5 Simple Steps

-Creating a vision board from scratch can feel overwhelming when you’re just starting out, but there are tools (like Canva!) that can help you out and simplify the process.
+Creating a vision board from scratch can feel overwhelming when you’re just starting out, but there are tools (like Canva!) that can help simplify the process.
 I used this process for my 2025 vision board, and for all my other boards.
-You can make them for the entire year, or for specific monthly goals, for example maybe you are a corporate girlie wanting to get promoted, or start her entrepreneur journey.
+You can make them for the entire year, or for specific monthly goals.

 Step 1: Get Clear on Your Vision Categories